Northwest Airlines: Headquarters

 Immediately before Northwest ceased being an independent airline, its headquarters was in Building A, a facility in Eagan, Minnesota, near Minneapolis-St. Paul International Airport and the intersection of I-35E and Interstate 494.
 The 266899 sqft building in the complex, which housed about 1,000 Northwest employees, was built in 1985.
 The building had a large "N" painted on the roof.

 After Delta and Northwest merged, Delta moved the Eagan headquarters employees to other offices in the Minneapolis–Saint Paul area.
-In October 2009 Delta Air Lines hired a real estate broker to put the 108 acre former Northwest Airlines headquarters complex for sale or for lease.
+In October 2009 Delta Air Lines hired a real estate broker to put the 108 acre former Northwest Airlines headquarters complex for sale or lease.
 During that month the facility had a taxable value of $13.7 million.
 The airline marketed 36 acre of the former NWA facility that is located along Interstate 494 separately from the main part of the property, as the airline considered the property to be excess.
 Terry Kingston, the executive director of the real estate brokerage firm Cushman & Wakefield, stated that there had been some interest in the Northwest Airlines property from other parties.
 Northwest was the only occupant of the four-story headquarters building.
 Employees remaining in the Minneapolis area were moved to Building C, the former Republic Airlines headquarters building, located on the property of Minneapolis-St. Paul International Airport, as well as Building J located in Eagan.

 Before the headquarters were in Eagan, they were on the grounds of Minneapolis–St. Paul International Airport.